toddbranch/ECE382/labs/lab4/index.md

 Now, every time you type `goToLab`, it will replace it with the longer `cd` command.
 Nice!

 Unfortunately, we'll have to type this alias every time we open the shell - unless we put it in the file `~/.bashrc`.
-If we put it in there, it will automatically be loaded everytime we open our shell!
+If we put it in there, it will automatically be loaded every time we open our shell!
 Once you add it, type `source ~/.bashrc` to load the commands.

 ## Grading